 The 10 Best Smart Garage Door Openers

 This wiki has been updated 32 times since it was first published in December of 2016.
 A Wi-Fi, or smart, garage door controller is a worthwhile investment for those looking to automate their home.
 They can not only make it easier to get in and out of your garage, but can also provide enhanced security and peace of mind.
 They’re available with a range of options, including support for multiple doors and user accounts, and are compatible with most mechanical openers.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes